Michael-Steshenko/iMop/README.md

 `pyenv global <version>` -- select globally for your user account
 to unset: `pyenv local --unset`

-### Scroll Reverser
-`brew install scroll-reverser`
-Disable auto update in setttings, we can update the app through brew which ensures the update goes through the brew security verification process.

 ### Better display
 `brew install --cask betterdisplay`